-Featuring underwater performance in the Aquarium’s Eddystone Reef tank, Effervescent wanted to work with the young people to devise, produce and perform a show which reimagined traditional fairytales and encouraged participants to build confidence and emotional resilience.
+Featuring underwater performance in the Aquarium’s Eddystone Reef tank, Effervescent wanted to work with the young people to devise, produce and perform a show that reimagined traditional fairytales and encouraged participants to build confidence and emotional resilience.
 And they wanted us to write the script.

 Starting with a series of intensive workshops, we supported the young people to explore themes, imagery and personal experiences, uncovering a universal truth to focus on.
-From here we used games, role play, prop making, improvisation and storytelling to map out the story world, construct characters and produce a cohesive story design.
+From here we used games, roleplay, prop making, improvisation and storytelling to map out the story world, construct characters and produce a cohesive story design.

 “We worked with young people to devise a show which reimagined traditional fairytales and encouraged participants to build confidence and emotional resilience.”